aklos/slogidex/README.md

 ## Contributing

 We're happy to accept community contributions.
-If you're interested in adding a feature, please create an issue for it first.
+If you're interested in adding a feature, please create an issue for it.

 ## License